-For questions about copyright and your thesis, please visit our thesis frequently asked questions page.
+For questions about copyright and your thesis, please visit our thesis frequently asked questions webpage.

 Yes.
 The Copyright Act specifies that “every original literary, dramatic, musical and artistic work” is protected by copyright and this includes student work.
 This means that your permission is required in order for an instructor or school to share a copy of your work with future students.